Forty Four. Believe it or not, that is the number of education mega venture-capital rounds > $100M in the last five years.

 By this time and as 2019 broke, we were all warned of China’s forthcoming ‘capital winter’, only to wake up in Q1 to mega-rounds from Zhangmen ($350m), DaDa ($255), Andela ($100m) and opening Q2 was Coursera’s $103m Series E.

 2019 is off to a fast start and give or take $1B of funding here or there, when you zoom out to changes over the last decade, its hard to argue that by the time we get to 2030, there is a much higher probability that the way the world learns and works will look very different than it does today.

-Become a Client to access the full report when it is released late May and gain access to the world’s smartest source of global education intelligence.
+Request a demo to access the full report when it is released late May and gain access to the world’s smartest source of global education intelligence.

 66 healthcare funding rounds in excess of $100M, totalling $11.7B in ‘megarounds’ despite a rapidly cooling market